egberts/pelican/pelican/tests/README.test.unittest.md

-Notes on pytest v4.0 (customized for Pelican)
+Notes on unittest (customized for Pelican)

 ## Simple Test Case
-a test as being broken down into four steps:
+Each test is broken down into four steps:

 1. Arrange
 2. Act